-Substitution of registrants is permitted at any time.
-If you are unable to find a substitute, a full refund is available if a cancellation request is received in writing 21 days prior to the program date.
-If a cancellation request is made with less than 21 days notice, a \$150 administration fee will apply.
-No other refund is available.
+Substitution of registrants is permitted prior to the start date of the program.
+If you are unable to find a substitute, a full refund is available if a cancellation request is received in writing 21 days prior to the start of the program.
+If a cancellation request is made with less than 21 days notice, a \$250 administrative fee will apply per person.
+Within 7 days of the program start date, no refund is available.
+Payment is required to receive access to the program.